Identifying Sulfate Reducing Bacteria

 SRB colonies can attack all types of ferrous metals including iron, mild steel, galvanized and stainless steel.
 SRB’s metabolic process uses the conversion of iron to iron oxide to create energy.
 Clostridium excretes hydrogen ions which react with water to form strong organic acids.
 Both types of bacteria result in pits in the surface of the metal that are hidden under tubercles of iron oxide.
 These tubercles, or corrosion nodules, protect the anaerobic bacteria from the oxygen that would quickly kill them.
 The tubercles also give away the presence of anaerobic bacteria and that microbiologically influenced corrosion, or MIC, that is occurring.

-Keeping your surfaces clean is the best defense against SRB, Clostridium, or any other anaerobic bacteria, because without deposits to hide under, these bacteria are kept in check by the oxygen-rich water in your cooling tower.
+Keeping your surfaces clean is the best defense against SRB, Clostridium, or any other anaerobic bacteria because without deposits to hide under, these bacteria are kept in check by the oxygen-rich water in your cooling tower.
 In general, when the depth of the deposit in your cooling tower exceeds ½”, MIC problems will tend to develop.
 The appearance of corrosion nodules “growing” in your sump or elsewhere in the system is also a bad sign.

-Can it be stopped once it starts growing?:
+Can it be stopped once it starts growing?

 Yes.
 The earlier we can detect the activity of anaerobic bacteria, the better job we can do at protecting your equipment from its harmful effects.
 A routine cooling tower sump cleaning program will help prevent MIC.
-An annual chiller inspection and brushing will help keep MIC from occurring in this expensive component.
+An annual chiller inspection and brushing could help keep MIC from occurring in this expensive component.
 Bromine has also been shown to be very effective at preventing MIC by preventing protective biofilms from developing.

-What about my other systems?:
+What about my other systems?

 Most closed loop systems use oxygen scavengers to prevent corrosion.
-The nature of this type of treatment creates the anaerobic conditions that permits SRB to thrive.
+The nature of this type of treatment creates the anaerobic conditions that permit SRB to thrive.
 Fortunately, there is little opportunity for anaerobic bacteria to enter a closed loop since there is no contact with air or other sources of bacteria.
 Still, there are occasionally cases where anaerobic bacteria have caused significant MIC damage to closed loop system and even boiler feedwater systems.